The Virtual Currency Regulation Review: Spain

 - on the occasion of each individual subscription or acquisition of the securities or financial instruments as a placement agent, broker or adviser, subject to the rules applicable in each case; or

 - by validating and supervising the offer in general and, in particular, the information provided to investors, and the placement or marketing procedure used (without an authorised entity having to intervene on the occasion of each subscription or acquisition).
 With regard to the validation of information, the authorised entity must ensure that the information is clear, impartial and not misleading, and that it refers to the characteristics and risks of the securities issued, as well as the company's legal, economic and financial situation, in a sufficiently detailed manner to allow the investor to make a well-informed investment decision.
 Likewise, the information for investors shall include a warning on the novel nature of the registry technology and on the fact that the custody of the tokens is not carried out by an authorised entity.

 To date, the CNMV has not authorised any ICOs, although it has analysed several potential ICO structures.
-The action of the CNMV in connection with those projects on the issue of tokens, which could be equivalent to transferable securities, has been limited to confirm that in the event of complying with the requirements set out in the Spanish legislation not be considered as a public offer, the transaction would not require the approval of a prospectus; nor would it be subject to verification or prior intervention by the CNMV, although the participation of an investment firm is necessary.
+The action of the CNMV in connection with those projects on the issue of tokens (which could be equivalent to transferable securities) has been limited to confirming that the transaction would not require the approval of a prospectus provided that it complied with the requirements set out in the Spanish legislation not to be considered a public offer; nor would it be subject to verification or prior intervention by the CNMV, although the participation of an investment firm would be necessary.

 Banking and money transmission